 During your time at University, you may be expected to deliver a presentation as part of your course assessment.
 For many students, standing up and delivering a presentation to a group can be a challenging experience, but by giving yourself plenty of time for preparation and practice, you can learn how to deliver with confidence and make an impact with your chosen topic.
 Use the resources on this page to help you learn how to design and deliver a clear, informative and visually appealing presentation.

-UniSpeaks offers a safe space to practice speaking in front of an audience; be that your peers, tutors or even an interview panel.
+UniSpeaks offers a safe space to practice speaking in front of an audience.
 You can come along and listen to others present, have a go yourself and learn strategies to present with more confidence in a friendly and supportive environment.

 Book your place and join us every last Wednesday of the month, 2pm-4pm in Willow Training Room – 1st Floor Catalyst.